 Best practices for transparent sustainability reporting

 There are a number of best practices that companies can follow to ensure transparent sustainability reporting.
-These include setting clear targets and indicators for measuring sustainability performance, involving relevant stakeholders in the reporting process, disclosing Data and methods for measuring performance as well as the regular review and updating of reporting practices.
-Transparent reporting also requires clear communication about challenges and difficulties faced by a company.
+These include setting clear targets and indicators for measuring sustainability performance, involving relevant stakeholders in the reporting process, disclosing Data and methods for measuring performance, as well as regular review and updating of reporting practices.
+Transparent reporting also requires clear communication about the challenges and difficulties a company faces.

 This means that companies should not only report on their successes, but also on their failures and learning processes.
 Open communication about challenges can help build stakeholder trust and reduce the risk of reputational and legal risks.
 In addition, companies should ensure that their reports are easily accessible and written in clear and understandable language.